The Biden administration is wrong regarding the proposed ban on affordable health coverage options.

-Before states instated lockdowns and ordered hospitals to halt providing some services in order to focus on COVID-19, warnings were issued on the potential economic, mental, social, and health consequences of instating lockdowns.
-These predictions have become true.
+Before states instated lockdowns and ordered hospitals to halt providing some services in order to focus on COVID-19, researchers issued warnings on the potential economic, mental, social, and health consequences of instating lockdowns.

-However, this is just the beginning of a trend that will likely prevail for a long time.
+Even worse yet, this is only just the beginning of a trend that will likely prevail for a long time.
 The nation is still at risk of more deaths — in the years to come — due to the delays that have been placed on other sectors of the medical system.

 The head of the National Cancer Institute, Norman “Ned” Sharpless, predicted on June 18 that delays in cancer screenings, diagnoses and treatment during the pandemic are likely to result in “thousands” of excess cancer deaths in years to come.

-Unfortunately, medical conditions are not the only thing contributing to spiking excess deaths.
-According to the National Drug Control Policy, the country has seen an increase in opioid-overdose related deaths which can be attributed to the coronavirus pandemic and related government lockdown mandates.
+According to the National Drug Control Policy, the country has seen also seen an increase in opioid-overdose-related deaths — a fact that can also be attributed to the coronavirus pandemic and related government lockdown mandates.

 Lockdowns, for one, have exacerbated isolation, loneliness, and anxiety — feelings that could encourage substance abuse.
 Not to mention that restrictions on health care services — like mental health care — might have potentially pushed individuals to another coping mechanism like substance abuse.